error27/smatch/Documentation/IR.rst

 	* .target: result value
 	* .type: type of .target

+Currently, a cast to a void pointer is treated like a cast to an unsigned integer of the same size.

 .. op:: OP_CAST
-	Cast to unsigned integer (and to void pointer).
+	Cast to unsigned integer.

 .. op:: OP_SCAST
 	Cast to signed integer.